 Castile soap helps keep your pet’s coat moisturized because of the various oils it contains, such as olive oil, coconut oil, and rosehip oil.
 OurCitrus Castile Soap is cruelty-free, vegan, and contains no toxic chemicals.
 It also does not leave behind a greasy residue and has a natural formulation with a refreshing citrus scent that can help reduce pet odors.

-All cat owners have likely experienced matting in their pet’s fur at one point or another, especially with cats who have long hair.
+All cat owners have likely experienced matting in their pet’s fur at one point or another, especially with long haired cats.
 Matting can result from several things, but mats most often occur when the hair that a cat has shed does not get removed from its coat, and ultimately creates a knot.

 To prevent mats, make sure to brush your cat every day and keep its coat healthy by ensuring that your cat’s diet has sufficient vitamin E and omega-3 fatty acids.
-Ensuring that you are also using the proper grooming tools for your cat’s fur can also make a big difference.
+Ensuring that you are also using the proper cat grooming tools for matted cat hair can also make a big difference.
 Mats are a common hindrance, but they are both preventable and treatable if you take great care.

 1. How do I get rid of my cats matted fur?